Buuz135/ArmoreableMobs/README.md

 ### ArmorEntity
 An ArmorEntity defines information that an Entity needs to have to be given in the items defined with ArmorSlots.
 It can be created with ``var entity = ArmorHandler.createArmorEntity("minecraft:zombie");`` where the argument is the Entity ID.
 You can add NBT checks to filter the entity with ``entity.withNBTCheck("Health", 10.0, "GREATER");`` with arguments ``(String nbtId, Object value, String checkingMode)``, The checking modes can be `["LESS", "EQUAL", "GREATER", "CONTAINS"]`.

+### GameStages Support
+This mod provides GameStages to groups with `group.addGameStage("testStage");`.
+Nearby players need to have all the stages added to the group to be able to get used.

 ## Full Example

 ```